-If you’ve not made cherry clafoutis before, you’ll be delighted to find out what an easy dessert it is to prepare, for a lot of payoff!
-Clafoutis (say ‘kla-foo-tee’) is a traditional French dessert, where juicy cherries are layered in a buttered dish, topped with a creamy batter and baked in the oven.
-While we consider it as a simple country dessert, it is an elegant way to end a summer meal.
+Again a clafoutis, this time one with cherries for a very traditional French dessert.
+If it’s your first time making cherry clafoutis (say ‘kla-foo-tee’), you’ll be delighted to find out how easy it is to prepare, for a lot of payoff!
+Juicy cherries are layered in a buttered dish, topped with a creamy batter and baked in the oven.
+While we consider it as a simple country dessert, it is at the same time an elegant way to end a summer meal.

 Clafoutis originates from the Limousin region in the south-central part of France.
 Traditional clafoutis is made with whole cherries.
 I emphasize whole, as for a lot of French cooks removing the pits is a sacrilège.
 It supposedly gives depth of flavour to the batter.
 I personally prefer pitting the cherries, so my clafoutis easier to eat (no spitting involved), all the more when having small children around the table.